-To achieve these objectives, the entity adopted the following key strategic actions for 2021/2022:
+To achieve these objectives, the entity adopted the following key strategic actions for 2022/2023:

-- Rollout new educational programs. - Rollout the new IPWEA Asset Management pathway. - Refresh our Ask Your Mates online forum. - Continue delivery of a new content strategy that focuses on the international / national agenda of asset management and public works. - Continue expansion of eLearning & ePublishing Training Strategy for IPWEA. - Publish new resources in asset & financial management. - Explore means to develop capacity to advocate and influence national policy. - Continue to align marketing and communications strategies. - Support career development and continue to promote the IPWEA jobs board. - Refresh of the IPWEA jobs board. - Further diversification of income streams to reduce business risk. - Centralisation of systems and streamlining processes to support other IPWEA Divisions. - Audit and Risk Committee to continue monitoring risk and compliance. - Work collaboratively with other IPWEA Divisions to deliver capacity building programs and professional development opportunities to public works professionals.
+- Rollout new educational programs. - Promote the IPWEA Asset Management pathway. - Continue delivery of a new content strategy that focuses on the international / national agenda of asset management and public works. - Continue expansion of eLearning & ePublishing Training Strategy for IPWEA. - Publish new resources in asset & financial management. - Explore means to develop capacity and capability to advocate and influence national policy. - Continue to align marketing and communications strategies. - Support career development and continue to promote the IPWEA jobs board. - Refresh of the IPWEA jobs board. - Further diversification of income streams to reduce business risk. - Centralisation of systems and streamlining processes to support other IPWEA Divisions. - Audit and Risk Committee to continue monitoring risk and compliance. - Work collaboratively with other IPWEA Divisions to deliver capacity and capability building programs and professional development opportunities to public works professionals.